hexchat/documentation/script_python.rst

 		xchat.emit_print("Channel Message", "John", "Hi there", "@")

-	With 2.9.6+ this function takes Keywords for certain :obj:`Attributes` such as *time*
+	With plugin version 1.0+ this function takes Keywords for certain :obj:`Attributes` such as *time*

 .. function:: command(string)